 You may also find these useful…

-- How to Play YouTube Videos in Background in Safari on iPhone or iPad
+- How to Play YouTube Videos in Background in Safari on iPhone

 - How to Use Siri to Play YouTube Music on iPhone and iPad